iaon/ChefCookBooks/ssh_tunnels/README.md

 	]

 First member of the example means that SSH connection will be establilshed to 192.168.0.150 address and port 22 with  'downloader' username.
 The private key /root/.ssh/id_dsa will be used for auth.
 Local port 8888 will be forwarded to ya.ru:80.
 Local port value used as tunnel ID in other recipes in this Cookbook.
 NOTE: This recipe dosn't manage private key and known_hosts file.
 Option 'StrictHostKeyChecking' can be used to eliminate 'yes/no' prompt about known_hosts but it isn't safety.
+Chef-solo example json file is "../sshtun_add.json""

 Remove recipe - "recipe[ssh_tunnels::remove]".
 Used to stop and remove tunnels from god's monitoring.
 IDs (local ports) of tunnels should be defined in 'tunnels2remove' atribute.
+Chef-solo example json file is "../sshtun_remove.json"

 Restart recipe "recipe[ssh_tunnels::restart]" .
 Used to restart tunnels.
 Tunnels to restart should be defined in 'tunnels2restart' atribute.
+Chef-solo example json file is "../sshtun_restart.json"

 Restart all recipe - recipe[ssh_tunnels::restart_all].
 Used to restart all present ssh tunnels.
 Has no specific attributes.
+Chef-solo example json file is "../sshtun_restart_all.json"